Imam Maturidi International Scientific Research Center: Focus

-The main focus is the in-depth study of the scientific heritage of Imam Abu Mansur al-Maturidi, and the contribution of Maturidi scholars, such as Abu al-Mu'in al-Nasafi to the study of Kalam.
+The center focuses on in-depth study of the scientific heritage of Imam Abu Mansur al-Maturidi, and the contribution of Maturidi scholars, such as Abu al-Mu'in al-Nasafi to the study of Kalam.
 Other efforts include general education about Islam, as well as combating ignorance, religious fanaticism, and extremism.

 Symposiums and conferences

 The first online scientific symposium of the Imam Maturidi International Scientific Research Center under the International Islamic Academy of Uzbekistan was held on March 17, 2021.
 The second symposium was organized by the two institutions, in cooperation with IRCICA, on 26 May 2022.